-LESLIE: Lauren in Florida is on the line with a lead-paint question.
+LESLIE: Lauren in Florida is on the line with a lead-paint question, lead paint in old house, in particular.
 How can we help you today?

 LAUREN: Hi.
 My husband and I are remodeling a 1907 home that’s been vacant for multiple years, so there’s lots of damage.
 A lot of the paint is chipping off the windows.
 There is – on the beadboard and wainscoting, a lot of the paint’s chipping off.
 And someone has gone in and put sheetrock mud to texture over the original plaster walls, so some of that’s chipping off.
 And we’ve got three young children, so we need to repaint this house and fix it but we’re really concerned about the lead-paint issue.

 LESLIE: Yeah.
 Understandably so.
-And your house is in the timeframe where you do need to be concerned about lead paint.
+And your house is in the timeframe where you do need to be concerned about lead paint in old house.

 Now, we had an issue when we put central air conditioning in the house when my son was six months old – you know, when he was little, I didn’t think that – any concern.
 And they did a great job.
 They were very tidy; they contained all the dust.
 But something must have gotten on something and when we had gone for his next exam, he had elevated lead levels probably from some dust getting on a toy and then the toy going in his mouth, anything.
 Anyway, it turned out after we did the next blood work, his levels went back to normal, so we were really not concerned at that point.
 But it is a very scary issue.

 Now, I’m not sure, nationwide, what the rules are – and maybe Tom can speak better on this – but in New York, when you are fairly certain that you’ve got lead paint or the timeframe sort of dates it that way, you have to work with a painter or a contractor who’s certified in sort of lead-paint containment, if you will.
 Because even if you have it on a window frame and you’re opening and closing that window, you’re creating little specks of lead dust that are getting into the air.
-And with small children, you do need to be concerned.
+And with small children, you do need to be concerned about lead paint in old house.

 So you do need to make sure that, if you can, that this is done by a pro.
 There’s nothing that regulates when a homeowner does it themselves but knowing that you probably have lead paint and with small children in the home, I would just have a pro do it.
 And you want to make sure that things are taped off and really sealed up and cleaned very thoroughly.
 There are specific rules, I know, in New York State that allow for a contractor to be certified.
 And that’s something you really want to look for.

 TOM: Yeah.
-And especially because the paint is flaking in deteriorated condition right now, that’s the highest risk for this, Lauren.
+And especially because the paint is flaking in deteriorated condition right now, that’s the highest risk for lead paint in old house, Lauren.
 So you’re wise to proceed very cautiously and make sure that the contractor that you’re working with is certified as a lead professional.

 LAUREN: Alright.
 Thank you.